ouked/ouked.github.io/_posts/2021-03-15-sudoku-as-an-exact-cover-problem.md

 Writing a new `deepcopy` method was as simple as creating a new object of the same class, and setting the fields to the values of the copied object.

-Here is what the specialised `deepcopy` looked like.
+Here is an example specialised `deepcopy`.

 ```python
 def __deepcopy__(self, memodict={}):